 The ease with which students can manipulate text with word processing programs has prompted increased computer use in the writing classroom as a means of promoting student revision.
 However, the research on whether computers lead students to revise more frequently or more effectively is somewhat inconclusive.
-Perhaps, as Tone and Winchester (1988) have argued, the computer offers real facilitation of revision "to writers who know how to compose on one."

 It appears, however, that revision, whether done with computers or with pen and paper, will go beyond correction only if teachers emphasize the whole text over its parts.
 When this happens, students discover the power of writing as a means of shaping ideas and clarifying meanings rather than as a way of correcting errors or fulfilling a class requirement.